wp-plugins/zigcookie/readme.txt

 == Changelog ==

+= 0.2.3 =
+* Confirmed compatibility with WordPress 4.2
+* Increased minimum PHP version to 5.3 in accordance with ZigPress policy of gradually dropping support for deprecated platforms
 = 0.2.2 =
 * Features and settings page revised in preparation for release of commercial version, including a reduction in the number of colour schemes available
 = 0.2.1 =